 Results obtained are stored and automatically processed to produce reports that are pre-populated with all the regulatory and medico legal information required.

-Digital audiometry utilized built in sound level monitors to regulate ambient noise levels and notify the user when noise levels may compromise testing reliability.
+Digital audiometry utilised built in sound level monitors to regulate ambient noise levels and notify the user when noise levels may compromise testing reliability.

 The use of digital audiometry allows for the integration of other medical tests, such as otoscopy and spirometry, and applications to provide more comprehensive testing.